AusBoone/Melody-Generator/README.md

 User preferences such as BPM and key are stored in a JSON file located at `~/.melody_generator_settings.json`.
 The GUI loads this file on startup and you can choose to save your current selections after generating a melody.
+You can override the location by setting the `MELODY_SETTINGS_FILE` environment variable before starting the application.

 # Usage